alemidev/upub/README.md

 μpub aims to be a fast, lightweight and secure [ActivityPub](https://www.w3.org/TR/activitypub/) server

-μpub is currently being developed and can't be used at all, get in touch if you want to contribute! :)
+μpub is currently being developed and can do some basic things, like posting notes, follows and likes

+all interactions must happen with ActivityPub's client-server methods (basically POST to your inbox your activities)

 a test instance is _usually_ available at [feditest.alemi.dev](https://feditest.alemi.dev)